catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 ## WiP:
-- [+] generate a garageband
+[+] generate a garageband
-- [ ] if cover was from someone else please compare against that (save old cover)
-- [+] remove all dd in Cache/Retails screen
+[ ] if cover was from someone else please compare against that (save old cover) [+] remove all dd in Cache/Retails screen
-- [ ] duplicate management..on change..check and green color
+[ ] duplicate management..on change..check and green color
-- [ ] Check Packer.cs bug
+[ ] Check Packer.cs bug
-- [ ] Bring year and picture from Spotify
+[ ] Bring year and picture from Spotify
--+ third eye investig
+[+] third eye investig
-- [ ] muse uprising songs have preview lenght in minutes
-- [ ] fix importing own songs, eg. ana
+[ ] muse uprising songs have preview lenght in minutes [ ] fix importing own songs, eg. ana

-official bugs:
-- [ ] CICAGO 26 25 original SONG FAILS AT PACK
-- [ ] open ticket for the dlcpackagedata crash for 311 down in
-- cake song fails at import
+[+] at pack mark as selected - Conflicting with Select functionality (is this useful? :) )
+	[] Create a new filter Deselect LAst PAcked

 done:
 (next release)
 - [ ] finish arrangement (demo with the hives overdrive all the time :) )
-- [+] finish profiles (load Saved Profile names)
+- [x] finish profiles (load Saved Profile names)
 	- check they are saved at close
 - [x] save when exit search
 	- [x] when clicking on a song disable Search
-- [+] delete all duplicates at Standardization
+- [x] delete all duplicates at Standardization
 	- [+] small bug: on inserting a new standardization
 - [ ] cannot find sick sick sic (override)
 - [ ] audioslave sections missing maybe cause its an original and i used my own logic to strip the DD
 - [+] add group to Beta
 - [ ] usa peaches long naming fails at packing (shortes folder the random id)
   - ps3 long names sogs(149char)(cannot be read)
-- [ ] standardiation delete does not refresh
+- [x] standardiation delete does not refresh
 - [x] duplicate import should save the names of the files in a separate table :) (not req)
 	- [x] save also hash not to ask again for duplicates if already decided as duplicate (all imported are saved and so checked for hexa code)
-- [ ] enable Cover correction in Standardization
+- [x] enable Cover correction in Standardization
-- [ ] enable shortNames and Album correction in Standardization
+- [x] enable shortNames and Album correction in Standardization
 - [ ] fix filter in CAche
 - [ ] after selecting deselect incl.
 Beta
-- [+] group display with issues
+- [x] group display with issues
 - [ ] update to wise 2015 (messages&testing)
 - [+] some songs dont repack
 - [+] dont conv Orig